momo54/SLM-EXP/README.md

+This is a demo scenario for [SPARQLLM](https://github.com/momo54/SPARQLLM), a Retrieval-Augmented SPARQL Query engine.
+A video of the demo is available on [YouTube](https://www.youtube.com/watch?v=Oob2ci2TsGE).
+The demo has been accepted to [ESWC2025](https://2025.eswc-conferences.org/).

 # Input

 * `./data/BodyOfKnowledge` (BOK) is the extraction of Knowledge Units (KU) from [https://csed.acm.org/], aggregated per Knowledge AREA (KA).
 Knowledge Unit as TXT file in Knowledge Are directories.

-* `./data/courses.ttl` is a knowledge graph representation of the our Curricula in Nantes (may not a public document)

-The objective is to align the UE of the Nantes curricula (NC) to the KU of BOK to see:
+* `./data/courses.ttl` is a knowledge graph representation of an (old) Master Program in Computer Science at University of Nantes.
+The objective is to align the UE of the Nantes curricula (NC) to the KU of BOK.
-* is all KU covered by our UEs ?
-* Does some UEs not aligned to any KU ?
-* estimation of Hours/ECTS dedicated to KU/KA

 SPARQLLM is used to implement a pipeline that:
 - enumerate UEs from NC
 - Find 3 KU candidates with Vector Search
 - Ask LLM to confirm if really the UE is aligned to KU and why.

-The ouput is a alignement of UE to KU.
-As UEs have Ects, it should be possible to output a Radar view of NC.
+The ouput is a alignement of UE to KU that can be displayed on a radar view.

 ![BOK Radar](scripts/BOK-Radar.png)